StefanoBarison/Variational-Feynman-Kitaev/README.md

 We implented the method in Julia using the [Yao.jl](https://yaoquantum.org/) package.

+The corresponding directory contains a `Project.toml` and a `Manifest.toml` file in order to reproduce the Julia project.

 ---

-## Julia - PastaQ.jl implementation
+## Julia - PastaQ.jl implementation - Available Soon!

-We implented the method in Julia using the [PastaQ.jl](https://github.com/GTorlai/PastaQ.jl) package.
+We will include an implentation of the VFK method in Julia using the [PastaQ.jl](https://github.com/GTorlai/PastaQ.jl) package.